danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 - accidental changes to allocations in one module without updates in the others

 ### 2) The Risk-On allocation bug was corrected
 The Risk-On regime now sums to 100% after the I Fund allocation was corrected, and the tests explicitly protect against the old 105% error

 ### 3) The IFT workflow is now explicitly managed
-`ift_state_machine.py` now owns IFT eligibility checks and the only mutation path for IFT counters, `last_ift_date`, and transaction logging.
-The tests directly cover:
+`ift_state_machine.py` now owns IFT eligibility checks and the mutation path for IFT counters, `last_ift_date`, and transaction logging.
+The project handoff and tests describe the intended rule clearly:
-- pure G Fund move detection
+- pure G Fund moves are exempt from normal IFT counting
-- monthly cap enforcement
+- normal confirmations must respect the monthly cap
-- safety-move exemption behavior
+- recommendation and confirmation must remain separate

 This is a major improvement over the earlier state, where recommendation and confirmation could blur together.

 ### 4) The DXY threshold drift issue is guarded
-The DXY tilt threshold is now centralized and tested against the documented value, reducing the chance of silent mismatch between code and documentation
+The DXY tilt threshold is centralized in `constants.py`, which reduces the chance of silent mismatch between code and documentation

-### 5) The project now has real consistency tests
+### 5) The project has real consistency tests
-`test_regime_consistency.py` checks:
-- regime ordering
-- engine allocation alignment
-- allocation totals
-- UI-required regime metadata fields
-- DXY threshold behavior
-- IFT state machine behavior
-- storage defaults and month rollover behavior

-That is a substantial hardening step.
+The repository includes consistency checks that keep the regime definitions, engine, UI, validation, storage, and IFT-state logic aligned.
+That is a strong hardening step and should be treated as a core safeguard, not an afterthought

+### 6) Styling is ready to be separated from orchestration
+The current codebase already shows that `app.py` is carrying the styling burden inline, while `ui.py` is generating class-based HTML fragments.
+Moving CSS into `styles.py` is a good architectural cleanup and will make `app.py` thinner.

 ---